 The practice maintained clear records of significant events and complaints.
 Staff were aware of the reporting procedures in place and encouraged to bring safety issues to the attention of the dentists or the practice manager.
-We saw evidence that incidents were documented, investigated and reflected on by the practice.
+We saw evidence that incidents were documented and investigated; however there was no process to share the learning outcomes with all staff, for example in a practice meeting.
 Patients were given an apology and informed of any action taken.